alamgirakash2000/learning-docker-kubernetes/README.md

-<h1 align="center"> Learnign Docker and Kubernetes </h1>
+<h1 align="center"> Learning Docker and Kubernetes </h1>

-I am using this to saved the requiered materials for learning **_Docker and Kuberneter_**
+I am using this repository to saved the required materials for learning **_Docker and Kubernetes_**

 ## Used resourses for learning:

-I am main using YouTube videos and the official documentation for using these two tools.
+I am main using three YouTube videos (nearly 11 hours long) and the official documentation for using these two tools.
 Here are the three videos that I am using.

 - ### [Docker and Kubernetes by FreeCodeCamp](https://youtu.be/bhBSlnQcq2k)
   This is nearly 4 hours long video hosted on YouTUbe.
 It is offered by